-Centipedes (Chilopoda spp.) eat other insects, so some people consider them to be beneficial.
+Centipedes (Class Chilopoda) eat other insects, so some people consider them to be beneficial.
 The rest of us consider them to be gross and don't want to see them in our homes.
 With anywhere from 15 to 177 pairs of legs, these odd insects look alien and they can move with a speed that makes people who fear insects shudder.
 Chemical controls are effective at killing them, of course, but you have several natural options as well.
 Sometimes getting rid of centipedes is as easy as reducing clutter, mopping up moisture and sealing the cracks in your home.

 Clear the Clutter